How To Adjust Tracking Force & Set Anti Skate On Turntable

 Well, every phono cartridge requires a different tracking force suitable for reading the audio signals from the grooves.
 So, the recommended tracking force depends on the cartridge you are using.

-Now, let’s discuss how to check the tracking force of your turntable’s stylus.
+That’s it.
+I hope you understand the concept.
+Now, let’s learn how you can check the tracking force of your cartridge.

 1) Unplug the turntable or record player from the power source & remove the record from the turntable’s platter if it is there.